September 18-19 2019, Hyatt Regency, San Francisco

 Rebekah Morlock is the Technical Marketing Engineer for Nucor.
 She earned her Bachelor of Science Degree in Civil Engineering from the University of North Carolina at Charlotte in 2006.
 She has over twelve years experience working in all facets of the structural engineering industry, including residential, commercial, industrial, and even software sales and development.
 She has sat at the design desk as well as worn the hardhat onsite.
 She has a true passion for building and pushing the envelope in terms of design and structure.

-With over 10 years in the Construction Industry, Allison is a graduate of Civil Engineering from Clemson University and a Project Manager with Turner Construction.
+With over 10 years in the Construction Industry, Allison is a graduate of Civil Engineering from Clemson University and a Project Manager in the construction industry.
 She began her career at NASA’s Kennedy Space Center, and later followed with various assignment rotations at Turner Construction.
 Her portfolio includes a variety of project types, including hospitals and medical office buildings, a higher education innovation center, and mission critical data center projects.
 Allison is involved in a number of industry organizations, and is the Board Chair of the Greenville ACE Mentor Program.
 Through her continued career growth and experiences, Allison has found her purpose and passion within the construction industry.

 Ellen Haiying Yang is a senior project manager from global real estate services consultant Newmark Knight Frank / The CRE group now on assignment to a confidential fortune 50 technology client.
 She is managing several tenant improvement and office build-out projects as owner representative where her work ranges from project planning and permitting to design, construction and close out.
 Over her 11 years in project and program management, she also has worked on tenant improvement projects for other tech-sector clients like Google.
 Earlier, she worked on pharmaceutical, infrastructure, oil and gas, mining, and power construction projects for Cumming, Atkins and WorleyParsons in the US, Canada and Australia.